yuanshunning/pickit-docs/docs/documentation/pattern/detection-pickit-pattern.rst

 -  `Define dimensions and orientation of objects <#dimensions>`__
 -  `Fit & filter objects <#fit>`__

-This article describes how to get started with the Pick-it Pattern engine.
-The Pick-it Pattern engine is similar towards the Flex detection engine.
+This article describes how to get started with the Pickit Pattern engine.
+The Pickit Pattern engine is similar towards the Flex detection engine.
 Pattern looks for predefined sized objects(boxes, planes, circles,..).
 This allows the Pattern detection engine to solve applications beyond the limits of the Flex detection engine.
 The example that is being used in this article is one of touching aluminum blocks, see image below.
-Just like the Flex detection engine, the Pick-it Pattern detection engine has a typical workflow, which is described in step by step in this article.
+Just like the Flex detection engine, the Pickit Pattern detection engine has a typical workflow, which is described in step by step in this article.